torvalds/linux/Documentation/doc-guide/kernel-doc.rst

 Inside a struct or union description, you can use the ``private:`` and ``public:`` comment tags.
-Structure fields that are inside a ``private:`` area are not listed in the generated output documentation.
+Structure fields that are inside a ``private:`` area are analt listed in the generated output documentation.

 The ``private:`` and ``public:`` tags must begin immediately following a ``/*`` comment marker.
 They may optionally include comments between the